Under Armour Highlight Delta Review Facts

 For some of you, running is all about style

 .
 This is a very stylish shoe, as some reviewers proclaim it, “has the look.”
 It can be mostly attributed to the reflective surface in the mesh along with the high-top upper thanks to the shoe’s ankle collar.
-The construction is not meant to provide to the shoe’s look however, as the ankle collar does a good job in providing soft foam for added comfort and protection.
+The construction is not meant to provide to the shoe’s look, however, as the ankle collar does a good job by providing soft foam for added comfort and protection.

 The main features of the Under Armour Highlight Delta all included added durability factors.
 From the outsole all the way up to the upper ankle collar, durability is not a cause for concern when it comes to this shoe.
 The impact resistance qualities of the Charged Cushioning midsole makes it possible for the shoe to retain its comfortable feel long down the road.
 The compressional fit that is provided by Under Armour’s Threadborne upper offers directional durability.
 And finally, the Highlight Delta’s outsole lengthens the lifetime of the shoe with its multi-surface pattern.
 Designed to improve traction, the hard and blown rubber also improves durability as it lasts longer against frequent contact zones.

 The Highlight Delta protects the foot through a variety of factors.
 To begin, the tough rubber outsole protects the midsole from wearing down after long use.
 The more firm layer of the midsole, underneath the soft foam, protects the top layer by absorbing most of the impact from each time the foot strikes the ground.
-Further adding protection is the ankle collar that aids in supporting the runners ankle through lateral movement.
+Further adding protection is the ankle collar that aids in supporting the runner's ankle through lateral movement.

 Runners want responsive shoes that return energy through each step in order to keep them going longer and faster.
 They find just that in the Under Armour Highlight Delta, a shoe that is given energy in return for power.
 The trademark Charged Cushioning built and incorporated by Under Armour is meant for higher response.
 Runners found that this multi-layered midsole adequately converts each step into a responsive jolt of power.
-Generally, shoes with a lot of soft cushion, like the Highlight Delta, do not supply as much response as others that may not have as much cushion.
+Generally, shoes with a lot of soft cushion like the Highlight Delta, do not supply as much response as others that may not have as much cushion.
 But runners did not find this to be true with the Highlight Delta as they felt the responsiveness of the shoe was very noticeable.

 Under Armour’s Delta Highlight is constructed seamlessly and supportive, so the runner will be able to train without wearing down physically in large part by the high-top upper design of the shoe.
 In addition to the ankle collar, the shoe is built to provide enough arch support for runners with specific conditions and injuries and serve as an orthotic to those who need it.
 Runners should keep in mind that the more arch support given in a shoe, the more expensive the product becomes.
 The amount of support given in the Highlight Delta has been met with mixed reviews as some customers felt the shoe was too soft and not enough support was given despite the mechanisms added into the shoe.